DZurawski/CS-410-Project/README.md

 >- Pass the input email(s) text to summarizer and print significant words/sentences
 >- Pass the input email(s) text to ranker and print score (range:0(unimportant) to 1(important)) and resulting category: important or unimportant

-- We have also provided a cranfield evaluation implementation
+- We have also provided a cranfield evaluation in cranfield-evaluation-module.ipynb
+>- Import the ranker and summarizer functions
+>- Perform the spot check and scoring
+>- Since we have utized the first 2 sets of manual classified data for training, we utilize the third set for evaluation
+>- For every email in the test document we utilize the classifier to categorize into important or important & compare the result with manual results
+>- Calculate the values in Human-Machine metrics and subsequently calculate Accuracy, Precision and Recall.

 ## Code Walk through